Volkswagen T-Roc review - Practicality, comfort and boot space

 Inside there’s plenty of space for four people – five can fit for shorter trips - with decent rear head and legroom even for taller adults sitting in the back behind similarly-sized people in the front.
 The SUV proportions mean there’s no problem with headroom either.

 Those looking to maximise practicality should avoid the 4MOTION system though.
-Adding the all-wheel-drive setup eats into boot space, resulting in a shallow loading area just 392 litres in size.
+Adding the all-wheel-drive setup eats into boot space, resulting in a shallow loading area just 392 litres in size (1,237 litres with seats folded).

 In this review